 So help us make Coastal Currents Arts Festival 2020 a reality.

-Share the 2020 fundraiser as we need the full £5k before March!
+Share the 2020 fundraiser as we need at least the full £5k before March!

 Please share this link with everyone you know!